lazarmilovic/Simple-Quiz-App/README.md

 # Simple-Quiz-App
-A simple Quiz app built using JS and PHP.
+A simple Quiz app built using JS, PHP and MySQL.

 ## Table of content:
 * [General info](#general_info)